Selecting an EHR can be daunting.

 2. The top reason for implementing EHR is to support growth

-The most popular reason for implementing an EHR was to support growth, which dominated as the top reason for implementing with 43.77% of practices saying this was the driving factor to selecting a new system.
-A significant number of practices also sought an EHR to increase efficiency, which was the leading reason for implementing in our 2019 report, as well as to gain greater functionality.
+The most popular reason for implementing an EHR was to support growth, which dominated as the top reason for implementing with 41.06% of practices saying this was the driving factor to selecting a new system.
+A significant number of practices also sought an EHR to gain greater functionality, as well as improving efficiency - combined, these reasons make up almost 40% of the practice’s reason for implementing.

 The most common question asked about EHR has to be: how much does EHR cost?

-Well, according to our EHR research, you can expect to pay around $6,000 on each user of your system.
-This is the average budget per user across practices of all sizes over a five year period.
+Well, according to our EHR research, you can expect to pay around $1,200 per year per user of your system.